 Understanding Your CP01S Notice

 We received your Form 14039 or similar statement for your identity theft claim.
-We'll contact you when we finish processing your case or if we need additional information.
+If you are due a refund, we'll issue it or contact you when we finish processing your case or if we need additional information.

 What you need to do

 - Continue to file your federal income tax returns as required by law.

 - Review the information at Identity Theft and Your Tax Records.

 - Review Publication 4535, Identity Theft Prevention and Victim Assistance.